Rob Brouwer

-Rob Brouwer (born December 10, 1982) is a Canadian rugby union player who currently plays for the Toronto Arrows of Major League Rugby (MLR).
+Rob Brouwer (born December 10, 1982) is a Canadian rugby union player who played for the Toronto Arrows of Major League Rugby (MLR).

 Early life

 Brouwer was born in Lindsay, Ontario, Canada and spent much of his early years working on the family farm and didn't start playing rugby until Grade 12 in high school.
 The position that Brouwer plays is Prop.